hex13/enter-ghost/packages/transmutable/README.md

 * Transmutable assumes immutability, so you should not perform any mutation of your objects outside the `transmutable` API.

 ###### Things dependent on current implementation:
-* Transmutable uses ES6 Proxies and it demands environment capable for running such Proxy.

 * In current version of Transmutable your state should be plain JS objects (numbers, strings, booleans, arrays, nested objects).
 You should not **currently** use e.g. ES6 Maps in your state.
 This may change in future versions.